-Mari first joined our United Way of Kern County family on October 17, 2017 as Director of Marketing and Development.
-She was then promoted to Interim President & CEO in April of 2018, and as of November 20, 2018 she became the permanent President and CEO of the organization.
+She joined the United Way of Kern County family in 2017 as Director of Marketing and Development.
+She was then promoted to Interim President & CEO in April of 2018, and in November 20, 2018 she became the permanent President and CEO of the organization.

 Don joined United Way of Kern County in 1986.
 As Director of IT his responsibilities include installing, programming and maintaining our internal network of servers and computers.
 He is also responsible for programming and maintaining our campaign and financial databases insuring data integrity, provides leadership with internal processes and reporting of pledge and payment information.

 Rachel joined United Way of Kern County in 2010.
 She manages all the early childhood literacy programs.
 She coordinates efforts among partners, stakeholders, and volunteers with an emphasis on building parents’ capacity to play the role of their child’s first teacher, making books available in the home, encouraging use of the library, and developing a love of reading.
 She also administers the Emergency Food and Shelter Program for the local board that distributes monies to various agencies to alleviate hunger and homelessness in Kern County.